jaohenritm/jaohenritm/README.md

 <h3>About Me</h3>
-	The first time that I heard about Data Science was during my bachelor, more specifically in the econometrics subject, since then my interest in this area only has grown and I'm deeply focused in improving my capacity of resolving problems by learning more concepts and enchaning my proficiency with Data Science tools.
+	The first time that I heard about Data Science was during my bachelor, more specifically in the econometrics subject, since then my interest in this area only has grown and I'm deeply focused in improving my capacity of resolving problems by learning more concepts and envolving my proficiency with Data Science tools.
 <br/><br/>

 - Data Scientist in development.